-In truth, trial and error may be needed because sometimes there’s no yes or no answer to such questions, so you have to weigh the pros and cons.
-Trial and error may be needed.
+In truth, trial and error may be needed because sometimes there’s no yes or no answer to such tricky questions.
 If Chia seeds are coming out the other end, undigested, that would reveal a lot.
 In such a case, it probably doesn’t make much sense to feed them to the family dog.

 So the downside to being a dog is that you have to eat the same food every day, but the upside is that they don’t need to base their whole life around food, and they can just wolf it down and get on with their business.
 So it’s a good idea not to get swept away in all of the new health fads that come around for humans every single week or so.

 You don’t need to supplement a dog’s diet as long as you are giving them the good stuff.
 A better way to go about it is to put all the money that you would be spending on supplements for your dog into the best quality dog food you can buy.

 Chia Seeds are Very Healthy

 Chia seeds are full of omega-3’s which is why they are really catching on as a health food.
 They’ve also been credited as being a way to lose weight without feeling hungry.
 Chia seeds can help to stabilize blood sugar levels and give you more energy.
 They’ve even been said to help with anti-aging because of the antioxidants they contain.

 But none of these factors will actually help your dog out.
 It’s really just wishful thinking so it’s best to just not even worry about it.
 Keep them for yourself instead and save your money.

 The simplicity of a dog is something that most owners enjoy.
 It can be easy to get into a state of fretting for your dog’s well-being, but you really don’t need to create a problem where there isn’t one, and you don’t need to start adding things to their daily diet that they don’t need, and won’t have any effect anyway.